WojtekMs/Cybersecurity-Tips/defensive/firewall/iptables/notes.md

 2. All the rules specified in the firewall are in specific order.
 This order is important!
 If packet is resolved by a certain rule no more rules are going to be checked (the same pattern as exception matching in Python/C++).
 You have remember about the order of the rules, it is essential in achieving good results!!!

-3. There is also --sport, perhaps it is the source port?
-Does it matter in the OUTPUT chain if we use the source port???
-What can source port information be used for?
-Check this.
+3. There is also --sport, it is the source port and it does matter in the OUTPUT chain if we use the source port.
+It can be used to allow output movement that is a response to an already established connection, for example on port 22 (SSH service).